The-RoboTUM/fuse2bot/README.md

 <img src="imagesforgettingstarted/8.jpg" alt="drawing" width="400"/>

-- Make sure that one of these components are grounded.
-To do so, right click on the component on the left side and click on **Ground**.
+- Make sure that one of these components are fixed.
+To do so, right click on the component on the left side and click on **Pin**.
-- A red indicator should appear next to the name of the component that shows it is grounded.
+- A red pin icon should appear next to the name of the component that shows it is pinned (fixed) in space.
+Then select the second component perform a right click and ground it to parent to set up the kinematic chain from parent to child.

 <img src="imagesforgettingstarted/9.jpg" alt="drawing" width="400"/>